Schlaubischlump/SuggestionPopup/README.md

 self.searchCompleter.onSelect = { ... }
 ```

-If you want a custom search things are a little bit more difficult.
+If you want a custom search, things are a little bit more difficult.

 ``` Swift
 // Create or implement a new class based on NSObject which conforms